 - Restored grandfathering for properties that were built to code but are later remapped;

-- Reset and refunded premiums back to pre-Biggert Waters levels;
+- Reset and refunded premiums back to pre-Biggert Waters levels and gradually phases-in full risk rates over time;

 - Limited future rate increases to 18% annually for newer properties and 25% for the older ones;

-- Added a $25/$250 surcharge to NFIP policies until property owners pay full-risk rates; and
+- Added a nominal surcharge to NFIP policies until property owners pay full-risk rates; and

 - Established the Office of the Flood Insurance Advocate to help property owners with faulty flood maps and insurance rate concerns.